MovingBlocks/TempDoc/Crafting-system-(developer).md

 This article is intended for (mod) developers that want to specify own (refinement) recipes in their mods.
 For the general usage of the crafting system in-game go to [[Crafting System]].

+> **Note:** This article is based on the stable/master branch (stable build #22).
+Since the crafting system is under heavy development, the given information must not be valid for the development branch versions.

 # Recipes
 The whole craft system is based on recipes.
 All crafting (and refinement) results are based on these recipes.
 New recipes are defined via a "CraftRecipe" section in the _*.prefab_ files.